Memisz/Discord-Token-Generator/README.md

 python -m pip install -r requirements.txt playwright install
 ```
-- Once you've done that you can do this command and you're good to go
+- Once you've done that you can do this command and you're good to use it
 ```
 python main.py
 ```